MahShaaban/stringapi/README.md

 ## Overview

-Provide a set of functions to interact with the [STRING](https://string-db.org/cgi/input.pl) API in R. The functions are organized a round the API database and request types.
-The query parameters are checked and the output is returned in a tibble.
+Provide a set of functions to interact with the [STRING](https://string-db.org/cgi/input.pl) API in R. The functions are organized a round the API database and request/method types.
+The query parameters are checked and the output is returned in a `tibble`.

 ## Installing `stringapi`